Freising to Munich train with Deutsche Bahn

 Why should you book Freising to Munich trains with Omio?

-Deutsche Bahn operates all train services from Freising to Munich.
-Omio is the only official third party seller for Deutsche Bahn tickets.
+Deutsche Bahn operates all trains services from Freising to Munich.

 Why book with Omio vs Deutsche Bahn?